Convergence Analysis of Distributed Optimization: A Dissipativity Framework: Distributed Optimization

 \subsection{System-Theoretic Modelling}

 The class of optimization algorithms we consider is inspired by \cite{Lessard_2022,onlineopt, Scherer_Ebenbauer_2021} and is introduced next.
-In line with those works, we consider agents modelled as discrete-time dynamical systems with inputs $u_i$ and $y_i$.
-Adopting the standard notation of $u=[u_1^\top u_2^\top \ldots u_N^\top]^\top$, and similar for other signals, we model the communication between the agents as a linear relation $u=My$, where $M$ can be, for example, the Laplacian or adjacency matrix of the communication graph.
+In line with those works, we consider agents modeled as discrete-time dynamical systems with inputs $u_i$ and outputs $y_i$.
+Adopting the standard notation of $u=[u_1^\top u_2^\top \ldots u_N^\top]^\top$, and similar for other signals, we model the communication between agents as a linear relation $u=My$, where $M$ can be, for example, the Laplacian or adjacency matrix of the (directed or undirected) communication graph.

 The autonomous dynamics of the agents, that is, for $u=0$, constitute optimization algorithms.
 To model that, we follow the ideas of \cite{Lessard_2022} and write the optimization dynamics as a feedback loop between an LTI system and a static nonlinearity.
 The latter is denoted by $\varphi_i$ and referred to as an \textit{oracle}.
 It can be, for example, a gradient or a proximal operator.
 It is shown in \cite{Lessard_2022} that a wide range of common optimization algorithms, such as ADMM or Nesterov's accelerated method, can be cast in this form, and a number of case studies are presented there.